mingzilla/pi-api-mcp-server/README.md

     - Windows: `%APPDATA%\Claude\claude_desktop_config.json`

 2. Add your server configuration:
-- run what's defined in "Local Development"
+- run what's defined in "Run Directly"
 - `./run.sh` needs to be run to ensure dependencies are available
-- then the below would work, "@mingzilla/pi-api-mcp-server" refers to what's run by "Local Development"
+- then the below would work, "@mingzilla/pi-api-mcp-server" refers to what's run by "Run Directly"

 ~~~json
 {